 Workshops

-Workshops provide specific instruction regarding a variety of writing-related topics, from drafting to citation styles.
-These 30-45 minute sessions are available for undergraduate and graduate-level courses and student organizations at KU, conducted by trained writing consultants who seek to work with students at their point of need.
-Workshops are most valuable if students are working on a specific assignment at the time of the workshop.
+Workshops provide specific instruction regarding a variety of writing topics and study skills.
+These 30-45 minute sessions are available for undergraduate and graduate-level courses and student organizations at KU, conducted by peer educators who seek to work with students at their point of need.

-Please read about our workshops and policies below before making your request.
+Please read about our workshops and policies below to make sure they fit your needs before making your request.
 If you know which workshop you want to book, click the button below to make your request.

 Workshop Policies

 • KU faculty, staff, and student organizations can request workshops.
 Workshops should be for a group of students.
-If you are a student and would like to have a one-on-one conversation about one of these topics, schedule a writing consultation instead.
+If you are a student and would like to have a one-on-one conversation about one of these topics, schedule an appointment instead.

-• Workshops can be scheduled during our regular consulting hours throughout the semester.
+• Workshops can be scheduled during our regular Wingspan hours throughout the semester.
 We do our best to accommodate every request’s preferred date/time preferences; however, we will contact you if we’re unable to accommodate the requested time.
-If you want to request a workshop outside of our regular hours, please contact the Writing Center at writing@ku.edu.
+If you want to request a workshop outside of our regular hours, please contact the Wingspan: Center for Learning and Writing Support at writing@ku.edu.

 • Workshops must be requested at least two weeks in advance.

 • The requesting instructor must be present during the workshop.
 In our experience, students get the most out of presentations and workshops when their instructor is there to answer discipline- and assignment-specific questions, and to explain how the workshop is relevant to the class material.
+It is also important that instructors are there to monitor the class.
 Please do not request a presentation for a day you will be absent, as we will be unable to give a workshop if you are not there.

-• All of our staff works on the Lawrence campus.
+• Most of our staff works on the Lawrence campus.
 While we can occasionally schedule in-person workshops at Edwards Campus, usually these workshops will be done over Zoom.

 Online Workshops